-Eligibility is based on a student's entire academic record, whether or not financial aid was given during any term.
-Accountability begins with the student's start date (term or session start date) at Cleary University and includes transfer hours from other institutions.
+Eligibility is based on a student's entire academic record, whether or not financial aid was given during any semester.
+Accountability begins with the student's start date (semester or session start date) at Cleary University and includes transfer hours from other institutions.
 According to federal regulation §668.16 (e)(ii)(B), enacted April 29, 1994, the time to complete the educational program length as a full-time student may not exceed more than 150% of the published length.
-This means that a four-year program must be completed by the sixth year (4 x 150% = 6).
-Total credits allowed for undergraduate studies would be no more than 270 credits (180 x 1.5).
+This means that a four-year program must be completed by the sixth year ($4 \times 150\% = 6$).
+Total credits allowed for undergraduate studies would be no more than 180 credits (120×1.5).